Tanq16/blog_site/_posts/2023-05-05-homelab-local-dumpster.md

 tags: [services,home-lab]
 ---

 This is an application I wrote to solve several of my needs that are listed throughout the text here.
 The idea behind this application is effectively that it acts like a local network clipboard with history and support for displaying raw text for copying.
-It can also render MD files in GitHub-flavored MarkDown in light and dark themes and store files to share within the local network.
+It can render markdown files in GitHub-flavored MarkDown in light and dark themes, and store files to share within the local network.
 All updates made by any device are immediately (within 1 second) reflected on all other devices.

-It allows keeping text dumps, files, and links available for any device on the local network.
+Basically, it keeps text dumps, files, and links available for any device in a local network.
 The code lives in the repository [Local Content Share](https://github.com/Tanq16/local-content-share).

-We'll revisit the motivation behind building this application at the end, but for now, let's see how to use it!
+I'll come back to the motivation behind building this application at the end, but for now, let's see how to use it!

 ## Installation & Execution